chris-schmitz/L5SimpleFM/readme.md

 L5SimpleFM is a wrapper for the [Soliant Consulting's SimpleFM package](https://github.com/soliantconsulting/SimpleFM).

-The wrapper has been made specifically for Laravel 5 integration.
+The wrapper has been made specifically for Laravel 5 integration and can be installed via composer from the [packagist repository](https://packagist.org/packages/cschmitz/l5simplefm).

 L5SimpleFM allows you to make declarative queries against a hosted FileMaker database via the SimpleFM bundle.